 MMSs will be responsible for flight plan management and execution, C2, ATC communications, aircraft flight, recording, and maintenance data capture.
 Any modifications to flight missions will be executed through an interface to the MMS.
-MMSs will have some overlap (namely flight plan management) with current flight management systems, but they will also have key differences with regard to their mission management roles.
-MMSs will contain sets of predefined IFPs and routes and high-fidelity databases of obstacles and terrain to support safe autonomic navigation.
+MMSs will have some overlap (namely flight plan management) with current flight management systems, but they will also have key differences regarding their mission management roles.
+MMSs will contain sets of predefined IFPs and routes and high-fidelity databases of obstacles and terrain to support safe HOTL navigation.

 MMSs will translate flight planning data into commands for VMSs.
 VMSs will be responsible for lower-level flight control.
-VMSs will use multi-source navigation solutions

-(e.g., the ability to continue flight in case of GPS loss) to navigate along MMS-defined flight paths.
+VMSs will use multi-source navigation solutions (e.g., the ability to continue flight in case of GPS loss) to navigate along MMS-defined flight paths.

-Complete routes, from departure to arrival, will be planned by FOCs and will be filed with ATC for pre-negotiation for flow management and provision of applicable separation services.
+Complete routes, from departure to arrival, will be planned by FOCs and filed with ATC for pre-negotiation for flow management and provision of applicable separation services.
 These routes will be passed to MMSs for execution.
-However, MMSs will also command speed and path changes to VMSs autonomically in the sense that they will autonomically execute interval management, DAA maneuvers, and LHA maneuvers.
+However, MMSs will also command speed and path changes to VMSs to execute interval management, DAA maneuvers, and LHA13 maneuvers with MVS over-the-loop.
 MMSs will also be able to execute path changes associated with predefined contingency and emergency management plans as necessary.